WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps.md

 - Ensure you have a `projectId` from WalletConnect Cloud.
 You can get one for free [here](https://cloud.walletconnect.com/)
 - Upgrade `@walletconnect/ethereum-provider` from `1.x.x` to `2.x.x`.

-Before you would have to pass in an `infuraId` like so:
+Previously, you would have passed in an `infuraId` like:

 ```typescript
 import WalletConnectProvider from '@walletconnect/ethereum-provider'